 As with any investment strategy, there are pros and cons to consider before you jump into momentum trading.

 Since momentum trading has you essentially “riding the wave” of trends, it’s an investment strategy that tends to move more quickly than others.
 This means that there’s a potential to make high profits over a short period of time.

 Momentum trading is also a unique strategy in that it’s more of a logical method than an emotional one.
 It’s no secret that the stock market can be heavily influenced by the news and how investors generally react to news.
 Say, for example, that a major company is facing backlash over a controversial issue.
-This may drive investors to turn away from the company, thus hurting their stock market performance.
+This may drive investors away from the company, thus hurting their stock market performance.
 Momentum trading is not a strategy that relies on emotional reactions.
 Instead, this is a strategy that allows you to follow the emotions of other investors and predict how their reactions will affect the stock market.
 The thrill of making those predictions can be quite exciting and fun for some investors.